gisquick/gisquick-doc/user-manual/publishing.rst

 Click the button ``LOAD FILES`` and after that, type a project's name and hit ``CREATE``.
 Note that the project name cannot be changed later.

---screenshot LOAD FILES
+--screenshot LOAD FILES - GIF ?

---screenshot Project name - CREATE
+--screenshot Project name - CREATE - GIF ?

 The last obligatory step before publishing is setting the project title.
 After setting the title, the project is ready to be published by clicking the button ``PUBLISH``